7 common social media privacy issues Digital Personal Data Protection Act, 2023

 • Implement a strong data management strategy, and store data in a centralized location.

 • Set minimum security standards with which the organization complies.
-For example, any tool must comply with either ISO 27001 or System and Organization Control 2.
+For example, any tool must comply with either ISO 27001 or System and Organization Controls 2.

 Technology to protect customer data

-Before organizations invest in security technologies, they should determine if they already have internal safeguards to protect data.
-Those safeguards may include the following:
+Before organizations invest in security technologies, they should determine if they already have internal safeguards to protect data and properly assess the organization's unique cybersecurity needs to select the right technology -- especially when it comes to AI -- to ensure optimal protection against evolving cyberthreats.
+Safeguards might include the following:

-• CRM tools can maintain customer data in a centralized location.
+• CRM tools to maintain customer data in a centralized location.
 CRM platforms can account for where data resides and avoid storing data in multiple areas.

 • Two-factor authentication (2FA) requires customers to use short-term passwords or codes -- ranging from minutes to a few days -- in conjunction with long-term passwords.
-2FA can cut down on breaches associated with compromised passwords.
+This authentication method can cut down on breaches associated with compromised passwords.

-Beyond CRM tools and 2FA, organizations should look into encryption, integrated malware protection and blockchain to protect customer data.
+Beyond CRM tools and 2FA, organizations should look into the following technologies to protect customer data.

 Encryption